stdm/stdm.github.io/data-science-book.md

 ---

 ### Braschler, Stadelmann, Stockinger (Eds.)
-**Springer, 2018 (to appear)**
+**Springer, 2019 (to appear)**

-Companion website to the upcoming book *Applied Data Science - Lessons Learned for the Data-Driven Business*, to appear late 2018.
+Companion website to the upcoming book *Applied Data Science - Lessons Learned for the Data-Driven Business*, to appear June 2019.
 _Update_: The manuscript has been submitted to the publisher as of end of September, 2018.
+Production starts early December 2018.

 ## Synopsis